Brack is a traditional Irish cake baked at Halloween. The name comes from the Irish word ‘breac’, which means speckled.

 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

 Wishing you all happy baking days and a very happy Halloween.
+I hope you enjoy a few slices of tea brack with a nice cup of Irish breakfast tea.

 Click here for other recipes you might like.